 Still in the west, Erice and Busetto Palazzolo have processions on Good Friday with the celebrations at Erice similar to those at Trapani.

 In the heart of the island, Caltanissetta celebrates Easter on Holy Thursday with the Processione dei Misteri, a procession of holy statues made of chalk and terracotta, and representing the Passion of Jesus and stations of the way of the cross.

-In the south west, the festival of Madonna Vasa Vasa in Modica is the most atmospheric event.
+In the south east, the festival of Madonna Vasa Vasa in Modica is the most atmospheric event.
 The celebrations on Easter Sunday focus on the ‘Maronna Vasa Vasa’, a spectacular double procession along two routes in Modica which culminates in the meeting and greeting of the statues of the Virgin Mary and Christ, against a backdrop of pealing bells and soaring doves.
 Other processions take place at the neighbouring baroque towns of Noto, Ragusa Ibla and Scicli.